Clayton Aniline Company: Later history

 In 1971, CIBA and Geigy merged to form CIBA-GEIGY.
 The combined group retained a majority shareholding in the Clayton Aniline Company with Sandoz holding the remaining 25% of the equity.
 CAC was allowed to continue as a separate subsidiary under the chairmanship of Sir Arthur Vere Harvey.

 At its peak in the 1970s, the site occupied over 57 acres and employed over 2,000 people.
 However, due to the gradual demise of the British textile industry, most textile production shifted to countries such as China and India with the textile dye industry following.

 CIBA merged their life science businesses with Sandoz in 1997, forming Novartis and Syngenta, and spinning off their respective industrial chemicals' businesses separately to form Ciba Speciality Chemicals and Clariant respectively.
-This left Clayton as a manufacturing site for direct dyes for cotton, disperse dyes for polyester and metal complex dyes for wool and nylon; and pigments used for carbonless copying and thermal printer papers.
+This left Clayton as a manufacturing site for direct dyes for cotton, disperse dyes for polyester and metal-complex dyes for wool and nylon; and pigments used for carbonless copying and for thermal printer papers.

 Initially the whole site was designated as part of the "Colors" business unit of Ciba Specialty Chemicals; but later the dyes manufacturing, logistics and site management became part of the Textile Effects division, while the carbonless copying paper business was made part of the Consumer Chemicals division and Clayton was designated the global centre for R&D, marketing and sales this type of product.

 Manufacturing was gradually transferred to China, India, Thailand and Mexico in response to sustained price competition from emerging competitors in China and India and the workforce was reduced accordingly.
 In 2004 the announcement was made that the site would be closing with the loss of over 300 remaining jobs.
 A small number of staff were retained to assist in the decommissioning of the plant.
 The last workers left the site in 2007 and the remainder of the buildings were demolished shortly afterwards.

 Although initially expected to be re-used for housing, the site remained undeveloped for a number of years afterwards.
 Then in 2012, City Football Group (CFG) announced that they would be building a world-class training and academy complex for all Manchester City men's, women's and youth football teams; a new 7,000 capacity academy stadium; an institute of sport; a sixth form college and their new global operational HQ on the site and its surrounding area, which would accompany the City of Manchester Stadium which opened opposite the site in 2002.
 These new facilities opened in December 2014 after two years of land remediation and construction work.